syedshamael1999/SQL-Data-Warehouse-Project/docs/project_walkthrough.md

 This project demonstrates how I developed a Data Warehouse (Medallion Architecture) using MS SQL Server, incorporating ETL processes, data modeling, and data analytics.
 This project also highlights industry best practices in data engineering and analytics.

+The ETL logic was built using T-SQL stored procedures and scripts, following standards for staging, cleansing, and dimensional modeling.
+This logic is portable, and can be migrated to cloud-native ETL platforms such as Databricks SQL or dbt with minimal refactoring.

 - [Project Requirements](https://github.com/syedshamael1999/SQL-Data-Warehouse-Project/blob/main/docs/project_requirements.md)
 - [Naming Convention](https://github.com/syedshamael1999/SQL-Data-Warehouse-Project/blob/main/docs/naming_convention.md) - *Guidelines for naming everything in the project*
 - [Source Systems](https://github.com/syedshamael1999/SQL-Data-Warehouse-Project/tree/main/datasets) - *Data Source for this project*